Ensembl/plant-scripts/demo_scripts/README.md

-# Programmatic analysis of plant genomes with Ensembl Plants
+# Scripting analyses of genomes in Ensembl Plants

 This folder contains code examples for interrogating Ensembl Plants from your own scripts.